HERE ARE SOME FUN FACTS ABOUT SLEEP AND ATHLETIC PERFORMANCE:

 TODAY’S EXERCISE: SLEEP DIARY

 For the next week, keep a sleep diary.
-For the next week, log what you’re doing in the hours before you go to sleep and what your sleep is like that night (sleep duration, quality of sleep).
-You can fill out the “Sleep Diary” exercise in your Peak Performance Workbook.
+Log what you’re doing in the hours before you go to sleep and what your sleep is like that night (sleep duration, quality of sleep).